kumar4000/Code-Snippet---Segment-Space-Management/README.md

 # Code-Snippet---Segment-Space-Management
 Segment Space Management

-The package pkg_Segment_Space_Cleanup is created to perform Segment Space management on all types of Tablespaces within the Oracle Database.
+The package pkg_Segment_Space_Cleanup is created to perform Segment Space management on all types of Tablespaces including the database objects within the Oracle Database.

 **Pre-requisite:** The requirement is to create a DBA user with the database and it should have the DBA role provided (SCBDBA as mentioned in the snippet)